 B. Wheelbase minimum of 83″.
 Maximum wheelbase 90″.

-C. Motor, body, seat, and fuel tank must be mounted to the centerline of
+C. Motor, body, seat, and fuel tank must be mounted to the center-line of the chassis.

 D. Rear-engine cars will not be permitted, no offset allowed.